 Speaking of dog walking, let’s look at…

-So it's our job, as pet owners, to be MORE aware of the surroundings than our dogs are.
-And since most dogs are driven by food, having training treats on hand can help keep their attention.
-Verbal reinforcement works too.
+So, it's our job as pet owners to be MORE aware of the surroundings than our dogs are.
+Since most dogs are driven by food, having training treats on hand can help to keep their attention on us.
+Verbal reinforcement works, too (“good boy” & “good girl).

-But in the event that a distraction does trigger bad behavior, command your dog to sit and love on them.
-This will help calm their anxious behaviors and refocus their attention back on you.
+In the event that a distraction does trigger bad behavior, command your dog to sit, then proceed to love on them.
+This will help calm their anxious behaviors and refocus their attention back onto you.

 We also recommend you use a short leash, especially when approaching other dogs.

 Sure, your dog might be friendly, but you never know what’s going on in another dog's brain.
 So, keep a short leash and a healthy distance, too… just until you know it’s safe to proceed.

 There’s one last thing we’d like to point out about leash manners…

 Dog owners don’t realize it, but when they’re tense and they pull back on the leash, they’re inadvertently putting their dog on alert.